FROM THE HEART

 Relevant blogs about living as a Christian in the world today.

 For many years, I was under the impression that we are like glasses.
 And we need to be full of the Holy Spirit.
 As we decrease, He can increase and we can be full of Him.
-It is important to be full of the Holy Spirit but using the glass analogy is not the best analogy.
+It is important to be full of the Holy Spirit, but using the glass analogy, may not be the best analogy.